benkeen/generatedata/README.md

 ## License

 This script is freely available under the GPL 3 license.
 See license.txt in the root folder.
+Please note that all contributors agree that all code is released under this license.

 ## Contributors